It’s best to bring a sense of humour to Mona. Curiosity is useful, too. And a sense of wonder.

 Approaching Mona from the River Derwent captures the full impact of this soaring monument anchored to the hillside.
-Two camouflage-painted fast catamarans known depart from central Brooke Street Pier from 9.15am until late afternoon for the 25min cruise to Berriedale, arriving at the base of a 99-step staircase inspired by Greek temple entrances.
+Two camouflage-painted fast catamarans depart from central Brooke Street Pier from 9.15am until late afternoon for the 25min cruise to Berriedale, arriving at the base of a 99-step staircase inspired by Greek temple entrances, with an accessible entrance via a tunnel for those in need.
 The Posh Pit, a private lounge at the bow of the ferry, serves free-flowing drinks and “tiny food” to commuters for a premium ticket price.

 Mona has eight spectacular guest pavilions facing east across the Derwent.
 They come in one- or two-bedroom models with ancient art (Roman coins and mosaics, central American treasures) and modern canvases by Whiteley and Nolan.
 Each has a unique character, but wine fridges and water views come as standard.

-Most of the museum is accessible but there are some exceptions.
-The ferry jetty - at the bottom of 99 stairs - isn’t wheelchair or pram accessible at the moment.
-Mona has a wheelchair-accessible bus service and there is accessible parking on-site.
+Most of the museum is accessible.
 Some artworks and installations cannot be reached by wheelchair users.
-The O app is VoiceOver and screen-reader compliant for people with low vision or dyslexia.
+The ferry jetty - at the bottom of 99 stairs - has an accessible entrance via a tunnel for those in need.
+The O app supports VoiceOver and screen-readers for people with low vision or dyslexia.

-$30 for adults, $27 concession, under 18s free.
-Visits are timed and must be pre-booked, though the impulsive can opt for a wildcard entry where you show up and staff usher you in when space allows.
+Entry costs $35 for adults, $30 concession, $10 for under 18s, and free for under 12s.
+Entry times are assigned and must be pre-booked, though the impulsive can opt for a wildcard entry where you show up and staff usher you in when space allows.

 Entry is free to Tasmanians but they must pre-book and pay a deposit of $10, refundable after their visit.
 They’ll also have to show ID on arrival.

 The entire Mona complex is cashless.
 You’ll need plastic or phone-linked card to pay for everything.